 Wangechi Mutu: WaterSpirit washed Pelican (2022)

-Phaidon and Artspace are proud to present a new limited edition print by world-renowned contemporary artist Wangechi Mutu, released in tandem with the artist’s new Contemporary Artist Series monograph
+Phaidon and Artspace are proud to announce a new limited edition print by world-renowned contemporary artist Wangechi Mutu launching Wednesday January 18th, 2023.

 7 1/2 x 11 in (19.1 x 27.9 cm)